HolyBlackCat/cpp-tutorials/language/02_basics/11_arrays.md

 ```
 Try it.

-It is possible that this actually will compile for you, but this is a sign of an improperly configured compiler.
-Compilers tend to accept some invalid things by default, and need to be configured not to.
-If you're also following my tooling tutorial, this is a good time to read about [the recommended compiler settings](/tooling/articles/recommended_compiler_flags.md).
+It is possible that this will actually compile for you, but this is a sign of an improperly configured compiler.
+Compilers tend to accept some invalid things by default (that are disallowed by the C++ standard, the document that describes how C++ is supposed to work), and need to be configured not to.
+If you're also following my tooling tutorial, it [explains this in more detail](/tooling/articles/recommended_compiler_flags.md).
 If you're using GCC or Clang, use `-std=c++26 -pedantic-errors` (or some other `-std=c++??`) to make the compiler error on this.
-MSVC should reject this by default.
+MSVC rejects this by default (but you should still use `/std:c++latest` to make it reject other non-standard things).

 You might be wondering, if this happens to work for you, why do anything?
+Isn't this a useful feature to have?

 First of all, you should try to write code that works on all three big compilers, and this doesn't work on one of the three (MSVC).
-Second, VLAs (variable-length arrays, which is how this is called) seem to be [bug-prone in general](https://stackoverflow.com/q/12407754/2752075).
+Second, VLAs (variable-length arrays, which is how this feature is called) seem to be [bug-prone in general](https://stackoverflow.com/q/12407754/2752075).
 C++ has better alternatives (namely `std::vector`), which will be discussed in the later chapters.

 ## Loops